randomusert/tinteem/README.md

 # tinteeam
-this is the official tinteeam website made in next js with embedded markdown
+this is the official tinteeam website made in next js